Pirates Ultimate Guide to Coron’s Wreck Dive Sites

 A Japanese refrigeration ship located at the mouth of Coron Bay.
 N 11*58.
 059′, E 120*02.
 412′

-This is one of the highlights of the Coron Dive sites.
-The ship was quite large at 9723 tons, 146.9 metres in overall length and 19 metres wide.
 The engines were two steam powered geared turbines (8300hp) driving twin props.
 The steam came from 6 Kampon boilers; the engines provided a maximum speed of 17.5 knots.
 Probably the best wreck dive in the Philippines.
 The Irako is quite intact and because of the good visibility you know you are on a big shipwreck.
 Big groupers, schools of tuna and yellow fin, lion fish and scorpion fish live around this wreck.
 Sea turtles live in the crumpled and folded metal of the superstructure.
 Often there is a huge column of Jacks inhabiting the bow area and an extremely beautiful ray of some 2 metres in width could be seen around the mast.
+There is a beautiful deep penetration through the engine room for trained, experienced, and properly equipped divers.

 Max depth: 43 meters on the bottom, deck level at 28 to 35 meters.
-Recommended certification level: Advanced Open Water Diver, Deep Diver Specialty, Wreck Diver Specialty.

 A Japanese tanker, 168 m long.
 Location: Busuanga Island, 2 miles south of Conception N 12*.01.
-128′, E 119*.58.
-176′.
-In length, width, and volume the largest of the Coron wrecks.
+128′, E 119*.58.’.
+At 176m in length, She is the largest of the Coron wrecks.
 At this depth you may be able to make an hour-long dive.

 Max depth: 26 meters on the bottom, 10 to 16 meters on the deck.
-Recommended certification level:

 1. Diving outside the deck without a current.
 Open Water Diver